ternjs/tern_for_sublime/README.md

 [st]: http://www.sublimetext.com/
 [tern]: http://ternjs.net

+**NOTE**: This project is not being actively maintained right now.
+If you'd be interested in becoming a maintainer, write me or open an issue.

 In JavaScript files, the package will handle autocompletion.

 The following keys will be bound (in JavaScript files):